arduino/remoteocd/README.md

 ### Uploading with remoteocd
 Uploading the compiled binary to the microcontroller is handled by remoteocd.
 Instead of relying on hard-coded flash commands, it accepts an OpenOCD configuration file.
-This allows you to tailor the upload script to specific debugging or flashing requirements.
+This allows you to tailor the upload script to specific debugging or flashing requirements. remoteocd is automatically installed as a tool dependency of the [Arduino UNO Q Board platform](https://github.com/arduino/ArduinoCore-zephyr).
-[ArduinoCore-Zephyr](https://github.com/arduino/ArduinoCore-zephyr) automatically installs remoteocd into the Arduino tools folder during setup.

 To upload your compiled sketch, use the following Arduino CLI command: